kwoncharles/UOS_AI_2017_FW/README.md

 The series of assignments of UOS AI class.

 * Week 01-10 are code from scratch.
-(Only use numpy and Tkinter).
+(Only used numpy and Tkinter).
 * Week 12,13 are using keras with theano.
 * 4 data files in root folder are MNIST data.